-Changes in the net present value, excluding changes in the Company's estimates of reclamation costs, are charged to profit or loss for the year.
-The Company has no material restoration, rehabilitation of environmental obligations as the disturbance to date is limited.
+Changes in the net present value, excluding changes in the Company's estimates of reclamation costs, are charged to profit or loss for the period.

 Financial instruments

 Financial assets

 The Company classifies its financial assets into one of the following categories, depending on the purpose for which the asset was acquired.
 The Company's accounting policy for each category is as follows: